Arsbizard/DKR_project/Report.md

 ### 4. Evaluation

-Here you can see the results of the work of the model (how it predicts the classes):
+Here you can see the results of the work of the model (how many of each of the classes it predicts):
 ![Predicted_classes](predicted_class_distribution.png)